grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ## Add custom images to elements

 You can add custom background images to all elements except **Button** by referencing an image URL.
-The image must be hosted on a publicly available URL.
+The image must be hosted at a URL that allows requests from your Grafana instance.

 To upload a custom image, follow these steps: